-If you can not find the answer to your question about the Duke City Pedaler (DCP) here, please contact us directly.
+If you can not find the answer to your question about the Duke City Pedaler here, please contact us directly.

-Is the DCP locally owned and operated?
+Is the Duke City Pedaler locally owned and operated?

-Where do DCP Rides begin?
+Where do Duke City Pedaler Rides begin?

 Rides begin in the heart of downtown at the Albuquerque Tourism & Sightseeing Factory located at 330 Tijeras Ave NW.
+We are inside the Hyatt Regency, but you'll meet the bike outside on the sidewalk at the corner of 3rd St. and Tijeras Ave---right outside Starbucks.

 What's the difference between a Group Ride and a Social Ride?